Summary

 3. Paying late

-Gerstman said he knows a lot of people pay their credit card bills late.
+Gerstman also notes that a lot of people pay their credit card bills late.

 4. Shopping to ‘be happy’

-Shopping to boost your mood creates a link between happiness and buying material goods – and it’s a link that can be seriously hard to break.
+Shopping to boost your mood creates a link between happiness and buying material goods, and it’s a link that can be hard to break.

 We all have our creature comforts — those habits that, for better or worse, we indulge on a daily basis, Smith said.